SeismicSystems/seismic-alloy-core/README.md

 ## Structure

 Seismic's forks of the [reth](https://github.com/paradigmxyz/reth) stack all have the same branch structure:
-- `main` or `master`: this branch consists of commits purely from the upstream repository.
+- `main` or `master`: this branch only consists of commits from the upstream repository.
 However it will rarely be up-to-date with upstream.
 The latest commit from this branch reflects how recently Seismic has merged in upstream commits to the seismic branch
 - `seismic`: the default and production branch for these repositories.
 This includes all Seismic-specific code essential to make our network run

 # Alloy